top of page

 The sustainable side hustle system that pays without burnout

-1. Ship one tiny paid product first
+1. Make one tiny paid product and promote.

+In this first step you’re only trying to prove it works before you scale.
 And you can do it in one afternoon.

 And when you're busy or overwhelmed, your content + Google keeps working for you.